tercen/starter_guide/docs/workflow.md

 ![alt text](img/starter_guide_workflow_1.jpg)

 _Note: Pre-defined workflows can be selected.
 These are called Templates.
-Templates are used to standardise pipelines to perform routine analysis or ensure repeatability by following the same analysis steps for each experiment._
+Templates are used to standardize pipelines to perform routine analysis or ensure repeatability by following the same analysis steps for each experiment._

 The Workflow Canvas will load.